Equipment & Facility Design for Risk Zones

 Define and Design

-• Map production areas and classify zones by product risk
+• Map production areas and classify zones based on product risk

 Design facility layout and select suitable equipment